erees1/erees1.github.io/_timeline/speechmatics-ft.md

 order: 4
 logo: speechmatics.jpeg
 ---

-As before - with a particular focus on representation learning.
+- Focused on representation learning for speech, also worked on inference optimization
+- Led a team of 4 engineers